nim-works/nimskull/doc/debug.rst

 .. tip::

-    Sometimes it is necessary to print processed nodes for a specific part of the compiler procedure, but it is called multiple times on the code that does not show any issues, clobbering the final output and making it harder to figure out what was wrong.
+    Sometimes it is necessary to print processed nodes for a specific part of the compiler procedure, but it runs multiple times on the code that does not show any issues, clobbering the final output and making it harder to figure out what was wrong.

     In that case you can wrap problematic (input) code with `{.define(nimCompilerDebug).}` and `{.undef(nimCompilerDebug).}`